-Alpha falls squarely into the fairly new industry of telemedicine.
-It’s part of an elite group of companies that began to offer more affordable, accessible care as an alternative to an in-person doctors appointment or a trip to the pharmacy for a prescription.
+Alpha is part of an elite group of telemedicine companies that offer more affordable, accessible care as an alternative to an in-person doctors visit or a trip to the pharmacy for a prescription.

 Telehealth companies have made the process easier and more accessible through digital interactions with real doctors and prescriptions mailed to your doorstep.
 These kinds of services are now offered for a range of non-life-threatening health concerns.
 Adoption of telemedicine has recently accelerated, mainly due to the COVID crisis (read more in this CNBC article).
 The companies providing them are often specialized as to what they treat and offer, so you’ll find companies that focus on mental health or men’s health or skin care or other specialties.
 In this case, Alpha focuses on all of these different types of care, but specifically for women only.